bacdillon/AutomationPlayground/PowerPlatform/Airline Flight Delays Dashboard/README.md

 - Lets anyone explore performance by airline or city without writing a query or building a spreadsheet pivot table.
 - Speeds up the process of identifying which airlines or locations need closer attention.

-## 18. Time or Cost Savings (If Evident)

-The video shows KPIs and visuals recalculating instantly as different cities and airlines are selected — filtering and recalculation that would otherwise require manually re-querying or re-summarizing the underlying data.
-It doesn't demonstrate a direct time comparison against manual reporting or a large-scale operational cost impact, so no specific savings figure is claimed here.
-That said, replacing manual flight-performance analysis with a self-service, interactive dashboard is a well-established way to save significant analyst time, especially with a dataset this large.

-## 19. Skills Demonstrated

-- Designing KPI-driven Power BI reports for large datasets
-- Building geographic (map-based) data visualizations
-- Creating interactive, cross-filtered report experiences
-- Applying visual formatting and design principles for clarity and usability
-- Structuring reusable measures to support consistent, filter-driven reporting

 ## 20. Real-World Enterprise Use Cases

 This kind of performance dashboard applies broadly, including:

-- **Airline and airport operations reporting** — tracking punctuality and cancellations across routes and carriers, as shown here
+- **Airline and airport operations reporting** tracking punctuality and cancellations across routes and carriers, as shown here
-- **Logistics and delivery performance tracking** — monitoring on-time delivery rates across carriers or regions
+- **Logistics and delivery performance tracking** monitoring on-time delivery rates across carriers or regions
-- **Customer service level reporting** — tracking response or resolution times across teams or locations
+- **Customer service level reporting** tracking response or resolution times across teams or locations
-- **Any operational performance dashboard** — where volume, status breakdown, and geographic or categorical comparison matter
+- **Any operational performance dashboard** where volume, status breakdown, and geographic or categorical comparison matter
-- **Regulatory or compliance reporting** — where punctuality or service-level data must be tracked and reported consistently
+- **Regulatory or compliance reporting** where punctuality or service-level data must be tracked and reported consistently

 ## 21. Lessons Learned

-- A small set of well-chosen KPIs (Total, Delayed, Canceled) can communicate the big picture faster than a detailed table ever could.
+- A small set of well chosen KPIs (Total, Delayed, Canceled) can communicate the big picture faster than a detailed table ever could.
 - Geographic visualization adds an intuitive layer of understanding that a plain list of cities and numbers doesn't provide.
 - Interactive cross-filtering is what turns a static report into a genuine analysis tool — the ability to click into an airline or city is often more valuable than the initial summary view itself.
 - Deliberate visual formatting (color, spacing, borders, titles) isn't just cosmetic — it directly affects how easily a report communicates its message.